Sophie Raworth: Personal life

 Raworth married estate agent Richard Winter on 13 December 2003, after he proposed to her on holiday on the Amalfi Coast on her 35th birthday.
 They live in Fulham, London, and have two daughters and one son.
-Her younger sister, Kate Raworth is an English economist.
+Her younger sister, Kate Raworth, is an English economist.

 Genealogy

-In March 2017, the genealogy programme, Who Do You Think You Are? on BBC television, featured Raworth's family story.
+In March 2017, the genealogy programme Who Do You Think You Are? on BBC television featured Raworth's family story.
 It revealed that she was descended from non-conformist ancestors who were members of the New Jerusalem Church.
-They lived in Birmingham at a time when the city suffered religious riots in 1791 with people like her ancestors being the targets.
+They lived in Birmingham at a time when the city suffered religious riots in 1791 with people such as her ancestors being the targets.
 In the aftermath of the riots, Raworth's ancestors, William and Martha Mott, took a great risk by uprooting their young family to move to North America.
 However, within two years of arriving, the parents had died of yellow fever and the children were sent back to England.

 Raworth discovered in the programme that she was not descended from noted piano maker Henry Isaac Robert Mott (Note: The Mott family business was successful and in 1817 Robert Mott patented a sostenente piano.) as the family had believed, but from his cousin, Samuel Mott, who was dismissed from the piano company and ended up taking his own life.

 Running

 On 17 April 2011, Raworth completed the London Marathon, despite collapsing two miles from the finish line.
 By 2017, she had completed all six World Marathon Majors.

 In April 2018, Raworth completed the Marathon des Sables, a six-day, 251 km ultramarathon in the Sahara Desert.

 In October 2022, Raworth completed her 10th London Marathon.
 In April 2023, Raworth again completed the London Marathon.

 At the 2024 London Marathon, Raworth fractured her ankle but the diagnosis did not come till the D-Day 80th anniversary celebrations.
 Raworth was forced to pull out of the 2024 United Kingdom general election debate.
 Raworth said "The injury I picked up at the London marathon has now been diagnosed as a fracture in my ankle.
 I was only told this last week during the D-Day commemorations.
 I’m now on crutches, in a boot and non-weight-bearing for some time."
+After recovering from her ankle injury, Raworth completed her 13th London Marathon in April 2026.